PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

     };
 \end{lstlisting} \

 This component is then added in the Leaflet \lstinline!MapContainer! component.
 Since the search is added as a component, this component can be rendered conditionally to show or hide the search bar in the map.
+This is shown in listing 2.26.

 \begin{lstlisting}[caption=Adding Geosearch to Leaflet map, label=lst:geosearchSetup, language={JavaScript}]
     <MapContainer center={[0, 0] /* initial coordinates of map bounds */} zoom={13}>